 Nebraska's accountability system ranks school districts by their students' average scale scores on state tests.
-The spring of 2012 saw the first state level state rankings of school districts.
+The spring of 2013 saw the second year of state level state rankings of school districts.
 All students in the state of Nebraska took the same "one chance" test in the subject areas of reading, mathematics, science, and writing.